Some interesting articles about Steadicams

 Q: Thats a shame, I’ve seen photos on the construction of the smaller gun, but never any of the Smartgun.
 When they were returned did they come back in as good a condition as you hired them?

-JW: No, they didn’t, one was
+JW: No, they didn’t, one

-weight arms (Steadicam arms).
+light weight arms (Steadicam arms).

 Q: What happened to the rigs after Aliens, are they still used for shooting movies today?